Black & Cultural Events

 Scholarships will be available to entering and continuing students in both graduate and undergraduate programs and will be chosen through a student awards committee.

-The scholarship is part of the University’s commitment to addressing anti-Black racism to ensure that all members of our campus community can study, work, teach, research, and create in a healthy, safe, and supportive environment."
-(From the University of Windsor website)
+The scholarship is part of the University’s commitment to addressing anti-Black racism to ensure that all members of our campus community can study, work, teach, research, and create in a healthy, safe, and supportive environment.

 To achieve this milestone, the University is committed to matching the first $125,000 raised in a campaign that will launch during Black History Month.